PRIVATE VS SCHOOL EVALUATION

 "What does the testing involve?"

-There is no single test for dyslexia because dyslexia impacts many areas of functioning and can range from mild to moderate to severe to profound.
+Dyslexia can impact many areas of functioning and can range from mild to moderate to severe.
 An evaluator will gather thorough background information about your family and your child.
 Parents and teachers are typically given questionnaires about the child's behavior and performance.
 The evaluator will choose specific tests based on your child's age.
-Typically, tests measure phonological awareness, rapid naming, reading comprehension, spelling, writing, math, attention, memory, and IQ.
 Testing usually takes at least four hours.
 A good evaluator will provide a written report that states the results of the tests, any diagnoses made, and his or her interpretations and recommendations.
 Good evaluators will also schedule a face-to-face meeting to discuss the results.

 There are unproven 'treatments' for dyslexia.
 Be wary of therapies suggesting that dyslexia will be cured.
 A qualified diagnostician can provide appropriate guidance based on your child's results.

-"I was told my child is too young to be tested for dyslexia."
+"I was told my child has to be older to be tested for dyslexia."

 Many parents and educators are erroneously told that dyslexia can't be diagnosed until 3rd or 4th grade.
 Please do not listen to this myth - it can cost your child years of lost learning.
 In fact, according to the National Institute of Health (NIH), reading disabilities can be diagnosed as early as age 5 1/2, or the last half of kindergarten.

-Without health insurance coverage, diagnostic testing for dyslexia can be expensive - $750 to $2,000 is typical.
-This may not be possible for many families.
-If you can not afford to have your child officially diagnosed, but strongly suspect dyslexia due to family history and many signs and symptoms, we recommend putting your available financial resources towards helping your child.
+Without health insurance coverage, diagnostic testing for dyslexia can be expensive.
+Fees can range from $1,000 to $3,200.
+A good evaluation process typically takes about 12-14 hours of the psychologist’s time, and this is what is reflected in the fees.
+Note that many health insurance companies do not cover the diagnostic testing.
+However, funds from a Health Savings Account (HSA) may be used in some cases.
+This cost may not be possible for many families.
+If you can not afford to have your child officially diagnosed, but strongly suspect dyslexia due to family history and many signs and symptoms, consider putting your available financial resources towards helping your child.
 A diagnosis is helpful, but not required to work on your child's difficulties.
 See the Tutoring section for more information.

 Educating yourself and those around your child will greatly empower your child's experience and can help cause changes in the classroom.
 Changes in your home can start today.
 Learn the facts.